vsch/flexmark-java/flexmark-ext-xwiki-macros/src/main/javadoc/overview.md

 flexmark-java extension for application specific macros

 Macros come in two forms: block and inline.
-Block macros can include mutli-line content, inluding blank lines.
+Block macros can include multi-line content, including blank lines.
 The content can contain other markdown elements and is parsed for inline markdown content.

 Inline macros can contain multi-line content but not blank lines because they are fully